unreal4u/pid/README.md

 * `$pid->alreadyRunning` will show you if process is already running or not.
 * `$pid->pid` will show you the pid number.
 * **Please see examples for more options and advanced usage**
+* There is only one caveat: if you are going to use this class inside a method within a class, ensure that the destructor gets executed when it should: variables are immediatly destroyed after the method finishes executing, so the PID will be destroyed as well.
+To ensure this, assign the PID class to an object inside the class, that way, whenever that object gets destroyed, this class will be as well.

 Composer
 ----------